decentralized-identity/sidetree/docs/Q-and-A.md

 ION has its own repository under [DIF](https://identity.foundation/ion).
 This section intents to clear up the difference between ION and Sidetree and how they relate.

+Most Question and Answers about ION are located in its own [github repo](https://github.com/decentralized-identity/ion/blob/master/docs/Q-and-A.md.
+Below a basic selection to start off with.)

 ## *Q:  What is ION?
 <img src="./images/what-is-ION.png" alt="What is ION?" border="0" width="500">